1982 Belfast South by-election

-Results
+Result

 The UUP turned the tide of losses to the DUP; they held the seat with a convincing 39.3% of the vote, and giving them hope for the upcoming 1982 Northern Ireland Assembly election.
 Alliance slightly increased their vote and held second place.
 The DUP took a disappointing 22.6% of the vote and managed only third position.
 The SDLP slightly increased their share, but only to 8.8%.
 McMichael's policies failed to find favour, but even he was able to beat the rapidly declining figure of Labourism in Northern Ireland; Caul took only 0.7%.

 Smyth held the seat for the UUP until he stood down in 2005.
 Two of the other candidates in the by-election later became MPs: McCrea won Mid Ulster at the 1983 general election.
 McDonnell stood in South Belfast at each subsequent election, gradually increasing his share of the vote, until in 2005 he unexpectedly won.